pauletop/spring-boot-ecommerce/README.md

 So you can see the database like this, when it is initialized:
 [![image](dia.png)](dia.png)
 <br>
-You may not see the Cart and Order Entity, because they are extended from the Selected List Entity, so you can see the dtype on this table.
+You might not see the Cart and Order Entity, because they are extended from the Selected List Entity, so you can see the dtype on this table.